Skip to content

 What Is FSRS?
 The Modern Spaced Repetition Algorithm Explained

 FSRS (Free Spaced Repetition Scheduler) is the algorithm that schedules when you review what you learn.
 Quick definition and why it beats SM-2.
+With clear examples you can use right away.

 May 25, 2026